Bunjin/eth-layer2App-tracker/SPECS.md

 - display layer2 UI: allows to show some confirmation screens from the layer2 script We could even better integrated some layer2 script's confirmation upon actions that require confirmation by the user

+## Notes on "layer2 nodes", networkUrl + local db, p2p dbs and on layer 2 logic (what's in the plugin and what's in the node)
+Current implementation uses a layer2 node for the layer 2 networking (broadcasting tx, fetching state), for the layer 2 actions history storage and for the layer 2 history verification (compute balances based on messages and verify/contest withdrawal requests).
+The layer 2 script in metamask only takes care of the signing and is communicating with the layer 2 node to receive/broadcast actions and update its state.
+This layer 2 node is intented to be either ran locally by the user or used remotely (similar to infura).
+This mimics the current behavior of layer 1 Metamask and the EVM node (local parity/geth / remote parity or geth...)

+However the layer 2 script running in the plugin could itself contain "the layer 2 node" fully or partly and not only the signing.
+How much is fully embedded (p2p and serverless) into the metamask plugin can vary over 3 dimensions: layer 2 networking / layer 2 current state computation, verification and monitoring / layer 2 history sync and storage

+For instance, Counterfactual with playground seem to have layer 2 networking externalized (delegated to a hub).
+The current layer 2 state computation, storage and verification is internalized (they'd like to compute and store it into metamask).
+Regarding the layer 2 history sync and backup, they didn't implement it yet but they seem to be taking an approach of eternalisation for this through watchers (to be confirmed).
+My current implementation delegates and thus externalizes all 3 aspects to the local user or remote layer 2 node.
+One could think of implentations that internalize the layer 2 current state computing/monitoring and also the layer 2 history sync using a p2p db.

 ## How should we isolate the layer2 script execution?
+(based on Dan's notes)
+-Agoric
+-iFrames (similar to Hardware wallets-Metamask)

 ## Temp Notes
 Layer 2 means not only scalability solutions here (plasma, state channels), it means really a layer 2 plugin and app built on the evm layer 1, for any purpose.
 So this could work also potentially for privacy solutions Zk Snark / starks ... and more generally any app that's anchored in the evm by a smart contract and some actions/state (so even potentially a layer1 app ?).

 should deposit/withdraw be merged in the plugin communications as "sign a layer1 tx to the layer2 contract address"?

+Dan ideas about how these plugins can be seen as "networks" and even be layer1 blockchains themselves, such as Eth.
+One problem with this is that then plugins need to be able to communicate together and have permissions levels. also this would need a full rewrite.